Easy Interval Method available in English, German and Dutch (see below)

 - German master runner Silke Schmidt (IAAF master athlete of the year 2015) did even better with 11 world records and 4 world titles.

 - Olympic champion 1500m (2016) Faith Kipyegon and world champion marathon Geoffrey Kirui (2017) won their medals when training with easy-interval advocates Piet de Peuter and 2006 European champion 800m, Bram Som.
+Piet de Peuter was coach of Kipyegon from 2009 until the end of 2016, after which she got pregnant and moved to live with her husband in another city, near the training camp of Patrick Sang.

 - More than 70 Dutch titles have been won and 10 Dutch records broken by 'easy-interval' runners.